Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 Medicaid Waiver Waitlists: The Silent Crisis

 If your child may need waiver services, get on the waitlist now — even if they don’t need services today.
 You can decline services when your name comes up if the timing isn’t right, but losing your place in line means starting over.
+Our 50-state Medicaid Waiver Waitlist database has every state’s programs, wait times, and application contacts.

 How Trusts and ABLE Accounts Protect Benefits